Know the real deal behind hydrogen peroxide and its uses.

 Use baking soda and hydrogen peroxide paste to clean and whiten tile grouts from mold and mildew.
-Let it stay for 5 minutes before washing with water.
+Let it stay for 5 minutes before washing it with water.

 Disinfecting Personal Items

-Reusable items like loofahs, sponges, makeup brushes, toothbrushes, eyelash curlers, tweezers, etc. can be cleaned and disinfected with a quick hydrogen peroxide soak.
+Reusable items like loofahs, sponges, makeup brushes, toothbrushes, eyelash curlers, tweezers, etc., can be cleaned and disinfected with a quick hydrogen peroxide soak.
 Make sure to rinse them with water before use.

 For your laundry, you can try some of these techniques.

 For blood and other stains, apply undiluted directly to the stain.
-After all the fizz, dab the blood stain with clean cloth.
+After all the fizz, dab the blood stain with a clean cloth.
 Continue applying hydrogen peroxide and dabbing until the stain is gone.
 Remember, just dab and not rub.
 Never use it on colored clothes or use it together with other cleaning solutions to avoid any mishaps.

 Safety and Precautions